Christiane Fellbaum

-Christiane D. Fellbaum is an American linguist and computational linguistics researcher who is Lecturer with Rank of Professor in the Program in Linguistics and the Computer Science Department at Princeton University.
+Christiane D. Fellbaum (born December 18, 1950 in Braunschweig) is an American linguist and computational linguistics researcher who is Lecturer with Rank of Professor in the Program in Linguistics and the Computer Science Department at Princeton University.
 The co-developer of the WordNet project, she is also its current director.

 Biography

 Fellbaum received a Ph.D. from Princeton University in linguistics in 1980 and later joined Princeton's Cognitive Science Laboratory, working with George Armitage Miller.
 Together with Miller and his team, she was a creator of WordNet, a large lexical database that serves as a widely used resource in computational linguistics and natural language processing.
 Many researchers have since built upon her work, including AI researcher Fei-Fei Li, the inventor of ImageNet, which was inspired by a 2006 conversation with Fellbaum as well as by the name and design of the original WordNet.

 She is a founder and president of the Global WordNet Association, which guides the construction of lexical databases in many languages.
 She is a site coordinator of the North American Computational Linguistics Open competition.
 Her research focuses on lexical semantics, the syntax-semantics interface, and computational linguistics.